Building cohesive teams that thrive on teamwork requires consistent effort on behalf of the management and the individual employees.

 ALSO READ: Introducing Team Management in nTask

-Set a standard in team management
+Set a standard in effective team management

 It takes more than just a set of instructions to manage teams effectively.
 Teams look up to their managers and mentors.
 Leaders spend most of their time managing teams and coordinating with people.
 This leaves little time to actually make things happen.